Top 10 Most Common Mistakes Discussed

 When someone has been injured in an accident, the first thing they must do is seek medical attention to treat any injuries they may have sustained.
 Further, injury victims must try to plan for their treatment in light of their job and personal commitments.
 It is at this time when a million things are going through the head of accident victims that they must also try to consider protecting their rights to protect them and their families from being saddled with bills, debt, and long term problems that could have been avoided.

 When people are injured in accidents, they must at some point consider their legal rights and options.
 While this is not always easy to do, family members sometimes help victims protect their rights.
 Many victims make mistakes that can forever affect their ability to seek justice against wrongdoers for causing these injuries.
-Some of the most common mistakes the attorney at Hill Law Firm has seen by victims include:
+Some of the most common mistakes our San Antonio personal injury attorney at Hill Law Firm has seen by victims include:

 - Signing Documents without Advice: Insurance companies and corporations are notorious for swooping in immediately after an accident and attempting to catch victims unprepared and secure a release of all claims.